Smoking and Blood Pressure – Why and How to Quit?

 It is one of more than 4,000 chemicals found in the smoke from tobacco products; it is the primary component that acts on the brain.
 Smokeless tobacco products (for example, snuff and chewing tobacco) also contain many toxins as well as high levels of nicotine.

 Nicotine is a naturally occurring, colorless liquid that turns brown when burned and takes on the odor of tobacco when exposed to air.
-There are many species of tobacco plants, the tabacum species serving as the major source of today’s tobacco products.
-Extensive study shows it to have a number of complex and sometimes unpredictable effects on the brain and body.
+There are many species of tobacco plants, the Tabacum species serving as the primary source of today’s tobacco products.
+An extensive study shows it to have a number of complex and sometimes unpredictable effects on the brain and body.

 Nicotine is addictive, which is why most smokers tend to do it regularly.
 Addiction is characterized by compulsive drug seeking and use, even at the risk of negative health consequences.

 Most smokers know that tobacco is harmful and express a desire to decrease or end use of it, with nearly 35 million people seriously attempting to quit each year.
-Unfortunately, most relapse within just a few days, and less than seven percent of those who try to quit on their own achieve about a year of abstinence.
+Unfortunately, most relapses within just a few days and less than seven percent of those who try to quit on their own achieve about a year of abstinence.

 Cigarette’s are a very efficient and highly engineered drug-delivery system.
 A smoker can get nicotine to the brain very rapidly with every inhalation.
 A typical smoker will take 10 puffs on a lit cigarette over a period of five minutes.
 Thus, a person who smokes about one-and-a-half packs (30 cigarettes) each day gets 300 nicotine hits to the brain daily.
 These factors contribute considerably to nicotine’s highly addictive nature.